SeniorsHeart Disease

 Frequently Asked Questions

-Can I get travel insurance if I have coronary artery disease?
+Can I get travel insurance if I have coronary artery disease?+

-What heart events are covered under acute onset?
+What heart events are covered under acute onset?+

-Covered events include: sudden heart attack (myocardial infarction), acute unstable angina requiring emergency treatment, severe cardiac arrhythmia causing a medical emergency, acute heart failure requiring hospitalization, and cardiac emergencies requiring emergency surgery.
-Scheduled cardiac procedures, medication refills, routine cardiology appointments, and elective interventions are not covered.
+Covered: sudden heart attack (MI), acute unstable angina requiring emergency treatment, severe life-threatening cardiac arrhythmia, acute heart failure requiring hospitalization, and emergency cardiac surgery following a sudden event.
+Not covered: scheduled procedures, medication refills, routine cardiology visits, elective interventions, and stable heart failure management.

-Does travel insurance cover a pacemaker complication?
+Does travel insurance cover a pacemaker complication?+

-Should I get cardiac clearance before international travel?
+Should I get cardiac clearance before international travel?+

-Compare Plans for Your Age and Condition
+Get Coverage for Your Age and Heart Condition

-Texas License #2608479TX
+Texas License #2608479TX · (844) 950-3468

 Get a Free Quote